The debate of whether wireless earbuds vs wired earbuds are better is not an easy one to answer because there are pros and cons for both.

 Easy To Fix And Less Expensive

-Wireless headphones are more expensive than wired ones.
+Wireless headphone are more expensive than wired ones.
 Wireless technology is more costly to create and manufacture.
 Wireless headphones are also easier to fix.

 There are simple solutions for frayed or damaged headphone wires.
-Replacement parts for wired headphones can also be found at a lower cost and are more readily available.
+Replacement parts for wired headphone can also be found at a lower cost and are more readily available.

-However, the price of wireless headphones vs wired headphones will depend on the brand and quality of the headphones.
-Wireless headphones may be cheaper than wired headphones.
+However, the price of wireless headphones vs wired headphone will depend on the brand and quality of the headphones.
+Wireless headphones may be cheaper than a wired headphone.

-Standard wired headphones have passive speakers that produce high-quality audio signals.
+Standard wired headphone have passive speakers that produce high-quality audio signals.
 These headphones don’t require an external power source.
-Audio signals can power the headphones.
-There is no need to charge the headphones or use batteries.
+Audio signals can power the headphone.
+There is no need to charge the headphone or use batteries.

-You’re good to go as long as your headphones are connected to your audio source.
+You’re good to go as long as your headphone are connected to your audio source.